 The Farmer-to-Farmer (F2F) program was initially authorized in the 1985 Farm Bill with the primary goal of generating sustainable, broad-based economic growth in the agricultural sector through voluntary technical assistance.
 A secondary goal is to increase the U.S. public’s understanding of international development issues and programs as well as international understanding of U.S.-sponsored development programs.
 For more information on the activities of the program worldwide, please visit https://farmer-to-farmer.org.

 CNFA’s approach builds on continuous learning from the F2F program since its 1985 inception and decades of experience in F2F implementation.
-In each country, focal value chains are first analyzed to identify critical leverage points for widespread improvements in incomes and food security.
+In each country, focal value chains are analyzed to identify critical leverage points for widespread improvements in incomes and food security through our volunteer technical assignments.